LightningRL: Breaking the Accuracy-Parallelism Trade-off of Block-wise dLLMs via Reinforcement Learning: LightningRL: Breaking the Accuracy–Parallelism Trade-off

 To mitigate this issue, we propose per-reward decoupled normalization.
 Instead of normalizing the aggregated reward, we normalize each reward component independently within the group and then aggregate the standardized signals.
 Consider the $i$-th prompt in the current minibatch and its generated group of rollouts of size $G$.
 For the $j$-th rollout, let $r_k^{(i,j)}$ denote the raw value of the $k$-th reward objective among a total of $n$ objectives.
 Instead of summing $r_k$, we first compute the independent advantage for each objective:

 where $\epsilon$ is a small constant for numerical stability.
 This ensures that every reward component contributes an equally standardized ranking signal, regardless of its raw magnitude or distribution.
-However, during the actual training process, we do not normalize the accuracy reward to prevent reward shifts.
-The composite advantage is then derived by summing these normalized components:
+In our setting with $n=2$, we instantiate Eq.~5 for the accuracy and speed rewards respectively: